anumkhanit/azure-wireshark-network-protocols/README.md

 2. **Observe RDP Traffic**:
    - Note the constant stream of traffic.
 This happens because RDP continuously transmits a live stream between computers.

+***📖 Note: RDP is what you’re using to control the Windows VM.***

 -----

 ## Conclusion

 Now that you've learned how to use Wireshark to monitor various types of network traffic.

+You also should keep in mind that Azure is an example of Infrastructure as a Service (IaaS): You rent virtual machines and networks, including the benefits of cloud computing like scalability (which you can add/remove resources as needed), cost-efficiency (which you pay only for what you use), and accessibility (which you can access from anywhere).

-You have gained practical experience in observing ICMP, SSH, DHCP, DNS, and RDP traffic, which are an important skills for managing, troubleshooting, and undestanding the network environments.
+You even gained practical experience in observing ICMP, SSH, DHCP, DNS, and RDP traffic, which are an important skills for managing, troubleshooting, and undestanding the network environments.